wayne923/leetpython/docs/The-1hr-Guide-To-Python/02_Python Data Types/05_Integers and Floats.md

 print(a, b, c) #Outputs 10.5 -3.142 0.0
 ```

 Both int and floats share the same operations, most of which can be seen in the table below.
-Feel free to use this as a resource whenever you need to remember what you can do with a int and or a float!
+Feel free to use this as a resource whenever you need to remember what you can do with an int and or a float!

 | Operation | Explanation | Example |
 |-----------|-------------|---------|